Imran1432423/esp32-ptm216b/README.md

 * CI with linters and tests for both the C++ and the Python code
 * Automated tests to run using 2 ESP32 devkits
-* Add to `nfc.py` a way to change the encryption key and reset the CTR
 * Add more config options to `nfc.py`.
 To do so I could:
     * Ask for more info about the NFC API from Enocean (they helped me once already)
     * Use the official Windows program and sniff the USB packets to see what it does